nerdjersey/nerdjersey/README.md

 ### Dropbox

 The first real step is to get Dropbox set up.
-To do so, create and app here: [https://www.dropbox.com/developers/apps]( https://www.dropbox.com/developers/apps)
+To do so, create an app here: [https://www.dropbox.com/developers/apps]( https://www.dropbox.com/developers/apps)

 Once you have it, replace the necessary values in `config/dropbox-example.rb` and rename the file to `config/dropbox.rb`.